New Push For EU-South America Trade Deal Despite French Fury - UrduPoint

 European officials and diplomats dismissed the likelihood of a deal at the G20 talks, calling it "premature" and "very hypothetical".

-But German leader Olaf Scholz has also urged negotiations to "be finalised quickly".
+But Sanchez has said an agreement was "very close", while German leader Olaf Scholz is pushing for negotiations to "be finalised quickly".

 In December last year, both sides wanted to put the final seal on the deal but it fell at the last hurdle over the EU's environmental demands.